Logon27/Project-VizNet/README.md

 https://pyinstaller.org/en/stable/usage.html

 ## TODO
-"Select Architecture" and "Select Pretrained Network" buttons removed.
+- "Select Architecture" and "Select Pretrained Network" buttons removed.
 To be re-added and implemented in future.
+- Need to make the neural network run on a separate thread to not freeze the GUI.
-"Pause Training" and "Stop Training" buttons removed.
+- "Pause Training" and "Stop Training" buttons removed.
 To be re-added and implemented in future.